 Lots of people erroneously believe that Mongolia is a part of China because Inner Mongolia (not the same as "Mongolia") is an autonomous region claimed by the People's Republic of China.
 Tibet is another famous autonomous region occupied by China.

-Technically, there is no such place as "Outer Mongolia" — the correct way to refer to the independent state is simply just "Mongolia."
+Technically, there is no such place as "Outer Mongolia", the correct way to refer to the independent state is simply just "Mongolia."
 The labels "Outer Mongolia" and "North Mongolia" are sometimes informally used to contrast Inner Mongolia with the sovereign state.
-Choosing the way you refer to Mongolia has some political connotation in Asia.
+The way in which you refer to Mongolia has some political connotations in Asia.

 Russia decided to support the creation of an independent, communist government in Mongolia.
-With the Soviet Union's help, Mongolia once again declared their independence — ten years after the first attempt — on July 11, 1921.
+With the Soviet Union's help, Mongolia once again declared its independence, ten years after the first attempt, on July 11, 1921.

 Only in 2002 did China stop considering Mongolia as part of their mainland area and removed it from maps of their territory!

-Unfortunately, Mongolia's alliance with the Soviet Union to thwart China's dominance resulted in plenty of bloodshed later.
+Unfortunately, Mongolia's alliance with the Soviet Union to thwart China's dominance resulted in bloodshed later on.
 During Stalin's "Great Purge" of the 1930s, tens of thousands of Mongols, including scores of Buddhist monks and lamas, were executed in the name of communism.

 The Soviet Union later helped defend Mongolia from the Japanese invasion.
 In 1945, one of the conditions for the Soviet Union to join the Allies in the fight for the Pacific was that Mongolia would keep independence after the war.

-Despite the struggle for independence and a bloody history, Mongolia still somehow simultaneously maintains good diplomatic relations with the United States, Russia, China, Japan, and India — countries that often have conflicting interests!
+Despite the struggle for independence and bloody history, Mongolia still somehow simultaneously maintains good diplomatic relations with the United States, Russia, China, Japan, and India, countries that often have conflicting interests!

 In 1992, following the collapse of the Soviet Union, the Mongolian People's Republic changed its name to just "Mongolia."
 The Mongolian People's Party (MPP) won the 2016 elections and took control of the state.

 - Despite its enormous size, Mongolia is the most sparsely populated sovereign country in the world.
-Per a 2015 study by the United States, the estimated population was only around 3 million people, although getting an accurate count in such a nomadic place is nearly impossible!
+Per a study by the United States, the estimated population was only around three million people, although getting an accurate count in such a nomadic place is nearly impossible!

 - The most recent population estimate for Mongolia was performed by the U.S. Census Bureau.
 Not everyone agrees with that number, including the U.S. Department of State!
 They opt to use the United Nations' more conservative estimate from 2009 of 2.6 million people.

-- According to a 2015 World Heath Organization ranking, Mongolia ranks poorly (122nd) in life expectancy.
-Average male life expectancy is only 64.7 years old.
+- According to a 2015 World Health Organization ranking, Mongolia ranks poorly (122nd) in life expectancy.
+The average male life expectancy is only 64.7 years old.